 Vision

 Criminology provides a student-centred curriculum that enables students to think critically about the causes and consequences of crime and criminal behaviour.
-Using a multidisciplinary approach students learn and apply classical and contemporary theories of crime and the law, evaluate the major components of the criminal justice system, and develop the research skills relevant to practice in the field.
+Using a multidisciplinary approach students learn and apply classical and contemporary theories of crime and the law, evaluate the major components of the criminal justice system.

 We aim to provide students with the ability to think analytically about the causes and consequences of crime, and the nature of the criminal justice system.
 Students of the applied diploma in criminology develop many transferable skills through the varied methods of assessment, in particular skills of organisation, research, note taking and the planning and designing of campaigns.
 As a vocational qualification, practical skills and links to careers are at the heart of teaching and learning.